 Book Clubs

-The Maquoketa Public Library is changing up book clubs for 2023.
+The Maquoketa Public Library changed up book clubs a little in 2023.
 Instead of reading two separate books each month, we're choosing one title and offering two options to meet for discussion.
 Past titles include Empire Falls by Richard Russo, Bear Town by Fredrik Backman, The Rose Code by Kate Quinn, and The Passengers by John Marrs.

 If you run or are thinking about starting a book club, we have a collection of multiple copies of books you are welcome to check out.
 We are also happy to help assist you in interlibrary loaning materials at no cost.